Maltinhoo/task-search-and-stay/README.md

 ## How to Test

-The application presents several House Rules that can be Created, Read, Updated, Edited or Deleted.
+The application presents several House Rules that can be Created, Read, Updated or Deleted.

 To Edit or Delete, just drag to the left and select their respective options.